 Throughout the history of this country, change in Ethiopian politics has always been preceded by violence on a large scale, either through battles, war, revolution, uprisings, or foreign invasions.

 The current events taking place in Ethiopia are nothing short of astonishing and unique for a country that has been used to violent overthrows of authority.

-Although, admittedly, the ascension of the new reformist Prime Minister Abiy Ahmed has seen episodes of sporadic infighting, ethnic tensions, murders, mass displacement of peoples, and the inevitable looting, these are hardly what Ethiopia has witnessed in the past, prior to a change in government.
+Although, admittedly, the ascension of the new reformist Prime Minister Abiy Ahmed has seen episodes of sporadic infighting, ethnic tensions, murders, mass displacement of peoples, and the inevitable looting, these are hardly what Ethiopia has witnessed in the past, prior to most changes in government.

 Today, Ethiopia is truly taking the title of the "capital of Africa" to heart and creating an image of politics that any African can wholeheartedly be proud of.